The journey so far

 The Challenge Fund’s call to action identified that practices need to work differently, to provide patient-focused and accessible services – including tailored services for vulnerable and diverse communities – and ensure that services are sustainable for the future.

-One Care Consortium submitted a bid for PMCF Wave Two funding and were successful in securing a further £4.4 million from the Prime Minister’s Challenge Fund (PMCF) Wave 2.
+Later in 2014, the Prime Minister announced a new second wave of access pilots.
+One Care Consortium submitted a bid for PMCF Wave Two funding and were successful in securing a further £4.4 million.

 Over the course of the first two years of the One Care Consortium programme, the need for an organisation that would enable GP practices across Bristol, North Somerset and South Gloucestershire to speak with one voice began to emerge.
 This became particularly important to ensure GP involvement in the development of Sustainability and Transformation Plans.
 Therefore, we put out a manifesto to our practices asking them to vote on 21 June 2016 on whether or not they wanted One Care to become their GP organisation.

 Following an overwhelming vote of confidence at the end of June, we agreed our Articles of Association and registered One Care (BNSSG) Ltd on 1 September 2016 as a company limited by way of shares.
 Each of our shareholders purchased a £1 nominal share in the company.

 In late 2019, we officially converted to a Community Interest Company (CIC).
 A Community Interest Company (CIC) is a special form of a non-charitable limited company, which exists primarily to benefit a community or pursue a social purpose, rather than to make a profit for shareholders.

 Although we were initially set up as a limited company (with BNSSG practices as our shareholders), we committed not to pay dividends to shareholders, instead reinvesting any profits back to general practice in BNSSG.
 This is fundamental to our and BNSSG practices’ principles and, as such, CIC status is a perfect fit.